 You’ve caught the excitement of Halloween – but don’t want to go all out with the scary traditional adornments.
 You can still do “no-frills” Halloween décor around your home.
 Hang big paper bats, spiders, or cats and lanterns on and around the front porch beams.
 Throw in a few pumpkins, broomsticks, and trolls’ hats on the porch.
 Scatter tea lamps around the courtyard.
 And you’re all set for All Hallows’ Eve!

 You can decorate your front door simply and still be part of the Halloween celebration.
+Using jack-o-lanterns is always an option; lanterns that you can hang are a nice touch – and so are tea lamps (photo credit: David Menidrey on Unsplash).

 So, put on that Halloween costume, open your door and get ready for some "spooktacular" fun!